akhalil-qa/WhatsCrypt/README.md

 ## Credits
 - I have used the AES implementation wirrten by **[@Brix](https://github.com/brix): [crypto-js](https://github.com/brix/crypto-js)**

+## Disclaimer
+This is a Proof-of-Concept (PoC) script to show how a client can add an extra encryption layer on top messaging services platform to communicate securely.
+WhatsApp was used for this PoC due to its huge popularity among other instant messaging services.

+I'm not responsible for any malicious, unethical or illegal usage of this script.
+You'll be responsible for all implications raised by how you decided to use this script.

 ## Contact
 Feel free to contact me on Twitter: **[@AKhalil_90](https://twitter.com/AKhalil_90)**